Best places to stay in Lanzarote

 This is a super family resort to stay in with an Aquapark, an Aquarium and a golf course.
 Located on the north of the island this was the second resort to be developed and the rocky coves have been transformed into super beaches.
 Playa Jabillo is excellent for families with young children as the beach is very sheltered and the water shallow and warm.
 Playa Las Cucharas is the beach in the centre of the resort and has great windsurfing opportunities.

 Pueblo Marinero Square has a street market every Friday evening which gets the weekend off to a good start and there is always entertainment to keep the children amused.
-There is lots to see and do in the square and it is surrounded by a good selection of Spanish and international bars and restaurants.
-Various discos and pubs cater to anyone wanting to boogie the night away while sports bar show all the latest events on Sky sports channels.
+There are lots to see and do in the square and it is surrounded by a good selection of Spanish and international bars and restaurants.
+Various discos and pubs cater to anyone wanting to boogie the night away while the sports bar show all the latest events on Sky sports channels.

-The King of Spain has a villa in Costa Teguise but for those on a more restricted budget there is accommodation in hotels, villas and apartment complexes.
+The King of Spain has a villa in Costa Teguise but for those on a more restricted budget, there is accommodation in hotels, villas and apartment complexes.
 There are many, many hotels of all types but they get booked up quickly so to be sure of getting the hotel you want for your stay in Lanzarote it is wise to book well in advance.

 This is the newest resort in Lanzarote’s portfolio and sits right on the southern tip of the island.
 Stretching seven kilometres from the beautiful Papagayo Beach to the Faro de Pechiguera lighthouse, there is a long seafront promenade for invigorating walks.
 Playa Blanca beach is central to the resort but many of the smaller beaches and pretty coves have to be accessed by dirt track or by using the water taxi service from the harbour.
 All the buildings are low rise with smart villas and upmarket apartment complexes being the accommodation choices, with just a few luxury hotels.

-There are inviting restaurants for candle lit dinners and sedate bars where a quiet drink can be enjoyed but most visitors tend to spend relaxed evenings round their apartments or hotels.
+There are inviting restaurants for candlelit dinners and sedate bars where a quiet drink can be enjoyed but most visitors tend to spend relaxed evenings around their apartments or hotels.
 For night owls Playa Blanca might be a quieter resort than Puerto del Carmen but there are still lively places to party until dawn.
 Centro Comercial Punta Limones and Centro Comercial Papagayo have disco and karaoke bars that stay open until 6am.
 Playa Blanca has all the normal tourist shops although not in great quantity so for more upmarket shopping have a stroll along to the new marina.
 Marina Rubicon is very smart and full of designer boutiques, luxury yachts and restaurants serving international cuisine.

 Playa Famara and La Santa